Kaspur2012/Llamacpp-Model-Launcher/README.md

 ## File Structure
-parameters_db.py MUST be in the same directory as your Model file(eg. model_commands_short.txt) directory.
+parameters_db.py and models_commands.txt MUST be in the same directory as your Model file(eg. model_commands_short.txt) directory.